antonioparisi/creditcard-validator/README.md

 CreditCard Validator
 ====================
-A pretty simple OO ruby lib used to check if a credit card number is valid or not, based on the [Luhn Algorithm](http://en.wikipedia.org/wiki/Luhn_algorithm)
+A pretty simple OO ruby test app used to check if a credit card number is valid or not, based on the [Luhn Algorithm](http://en.wikipedia.org/wiki/Luhn_algorithm)

 ```
 +============+=============+===============+